Digital

 Dreams are the language through which we speak to ourselves.
 In the digital age, this language shifts: imagination and memory entwine with code, and the logic of dreaming enters the realm of algorithms.
 Digital Dreams explores artificial intelligence not as a tool, but as a medium where new forms of imagination emerge.
 Algorithms become mirrors, reflecting our hidden images, desires, and fears.
 Here, artists and machines co-create multilayered spaces where the present unfolds as a stream of images and reflections — an encounter with ourselves through the digital realm.

-The exhibition will take place from 1 November 2025 to 31 March 2026, as part of The Wrong Biennale.
+The exhibition will take place from 1 November 2025 to 31 March 2026, as part of THE WRONG – International Digital Art Biennale